DEIB-GECO/genereg/doc/source/datamatrixes.rst

 ``create_m3()``

 	The CREATE_M3 operation builds the third data matrix for each target gene of interest, adding to the second matrix data about the expression of candidate regulatory genes of genes of interest belonging to the same gene set of the target gene.
-One data matrix for each target gene is created and exported locally in as many Excel files as the considered genes; while the whole set of M3 matrixes is returned as a Python dictionary (dict_model_v3.p), where each target gene (set as key) is associated with a Pandas dataframe containing the data for its M3 matrix (set as value).
+One data matrix for each target gene is created and exported locally in as many Excel files as the considered genes; while the whole set of M3 matrices is returned as a Python dictionary (dict_model_v3.p), where each target gene (set as key) is associated with a Pandas dataframe containing the data for its M3 matrix (set as value).

 	**Return:** a Python dictionary